davidjoseph9/py-process-patch/README.md

 # py-process-patch-framework

 ## About
-This is a framework containing a set of tools to facilitate patching the memory of processes for modifying their behavior or extending their capabilities.
+A set of tools to facilitate patching the memory of processes for modifying their behavior or extending their capabilities.

 ## Features